uoa-ems-research/JEMSS.jl/README.md

 A list of further example scripts that may be useful can be found in [example/other_examples.jl](example/other_examples.jl).

+## Cities
+The package includes these city (/island/region) models: Auckland, New Zealand; Edmonton, Alberta, Canada; Manhattan Island, New York, USA; and Utrecht, Netherlands.
+Example scripts to simulate these cities can be found in [example/other_examples.jl](example/other_examples.jl).
+The models are not exact replicas of the cities, but they are at least city-like.
+More information on the city models (sources, simulation results) is available in this [pdf document (on Google drive)](https://tinyurl.com/2p8m9a8p).

 ## Animation
 To animate a simulation:
 ```julia